Home

 (BIloxi, MS)

 Please help.
-It's a 1992 Europa and the holding tanks themselves are supposed to be double walled and insulated so I don't think the tanks would crack.
+It's a 1992 Europa, and the holding tanks themselves are supposed to be double-walled and insulated, so I don't think the tanks would crack.

-I am really sorry to hear that you are going through this.
-Let's see if I can give you some suggestions on how to prevent this from happening in the future.
-Since you do not mention having any problems with the fresh water system in your RV we will just stick to solving the problem with the Black and Gray Water holding tanks.
+ANSWER Hi Liz, I am sorry to hear you are going through this.
+Let's see if I can give you some suggestions on preventing this from happening in the future.
+Since you do not mention having any problems with the freshwater system in your RV, we will stick to solving the problem with the Black and Gray Water holding tanks.
+You mentioned that your holding tanks are supposed to be double-insulated and should not freeze.
+We will assume that they can freeze just to be on the safe side.
+Because if they do freeze and rupture, you are in a costly repair process.

-I am not very keen on the idea of keeping the holding tank dump valves partially open to maintain a water flow going to the sewer, for the reasons you have mentioned above and because depending on how you have your sewer hose running from the RV to the sewer you could be setting yourself up for having an ice dam form in the sewer hose that could back up the gray and black water into the RV.
+very keen on the idea of keeping the holding tank dump valves partially open to maintain a water flow going to the sewer, for the reasons you have mentioned above and because depending on how you have your sewer hose running from the RV to the sewer you could be setting yourself up for having an ice dam form in the sewer hose that could back up the gray and black water into the RV.
 I am not sure if that is what caused your most recent flood.

 To prevent the gray and black water tanks from freezing you need to go out and buy some Non-Toxic RV Antifreeze which is designed for RV use.
 How much you will need depends on the size of your holding tanks.
-Once you get the antifreeze; completely empty the gray and black water tanks.
+Once you get the antifreeze, empty the gray and black water tanks.
 Close the dump valves and store your Sewer Hose.
 Now add a couple of quarts of the antifreeze to your black tank through the toilet in your RV.
-Add another couple of quarts to your Gray tank through the shower drain.
+Add another couple of quarts to your gray tank through the shower drain.
 This antifreeze will also prevent your dump valves from freezing and protect your shower drain if it happens to be in a non-insulated section of the RV.

 Average Rating starstarstarstarstar